Scaling up to the cloud: Cloud technology use and growth rates in small and large firms: Methods

 \section{Methods}

-In this work we aim at studying the effects of cloud purchases on firms' sales growth.
-Specifically, in our baseline estimation we choose as dependent variable the 5-year logarithmic difference in sales.
-Our baseline regression model reads as follows:
+In this paper, we study the relationship between cloud purchases and firms' sales growth.
+Specifically, our baseline specification uses the 5-year logarithmic difference in sales as the dependent variable.
+The baseline regression model reads as follows:

-where $\text{Sales Growth}_{i, t, t-5}$ is the logarithmic difference between sales in $t$ and $t-5$, and $\text{Cloud}_{i,t}$ is the cloud dummy which takes value 1 if the firm reported to adopt cloud technologies in or before the survey year $t$.
-Following the empirical strategy by \citet{formanKM}, we include a vector of controls $\text{X}_{i,t-5}$ measured at the beginning of the period in $t-5$.
-These include the logarithms of age, physical and intangible capital, the share of workers specialised in ICT and R\&D roles, the average hourly wage of managers and engineers, and two dummies for exporter and multi establishment status.
-We include fixed effects for industries ($\text{2-digit Ind.}_{j}$), regions ($\text{Region}_{r}$), and years ($\text{Year}_{t}$).
+where $\text{Sales Growth}_{i, t, t-5}$ is the logarithmic difference between sales in year $t$ and year $t-5$, and $\text{Cloud}_{i,t}$ is a dummy variable taking value 1 if the firm reported purchasing cloud services in year $t$, or alternatively the vector of IaaS and SaaS dummies.
+Following the empirical strategy of \citet{formanKM}, controls in $\mathbf{X}_{i,t-5}$ are measured at the beginning of the period, in $t-5$, to mitigate reverse causality concerns.
+These include the logarithms of age, physical capital, and intangible capital, the average hourly wage of managers and engineers, the shares of hours worked in ICT and R\&D occupations, and dummies for exporter and multi-establishment status. $\text{Log-Sales}_{i,t-5}$ is included separately rather than absorbed into $\mathbf{X}_{i,t-5}$, given its role in the interaction term: $\beta_3$ captures the baseline relationship between initial size and subsequent growth, while $\beta_2$ isolates the extent to which the cloud-growth relationship varies with firm size.
+Fixed effects for 2-digit industries ($j$), regions ($r$), and years ($t$) are included throughout.